1.1. Aim and scope

 This overview represents the updated European Association of Urology (EAU) Guidelines for Non-muscle-invasive Bladder Cancer (NMIBC), TaT1 and carcinoma in situ (CIS).
 The information presented is limited to urothelial carcinoma, unless specified otherwise.
 The aim is to provide practical recommendations on the clinical management of NMIBC with a focus on clinical presentation and recommendations.

-The EAU Guidelines Panel on NMIBC consists of an international multidisciplinary group of clinicians, including urologists, uro-oncologists, a pathologist and a statistician.
+The EAU Guidelines Panel on NMIBC consists of an international multidisciplinary group of clinicians, including urologists, uro-oncologists, a pathologist, and a statistician.
 Members of this Panel have been selected based on their expertise and to represent the professionals treating patients suspected of suffering from bladder cancer.
+In the course of 2021 two patient representatives have formally joined the NMIBC Panel.
 All experts involved in the production of this document have submitted potential conflict of interest statements which can be viewed on the EAU website Uroweb: https://uroweb.org/guideline/non-muscle-invasive-bladder-cancer/.

 Performance of individual steps